 Are there any side effects of IMS treatments?

 The common side effect of IMS treatments is the feeling of tightness and stiffness after the session.
 This can sometimes be immediately after the treatment or it can be felt later that day or the next day.
-In most cases, the stiffness doesn’t last longer than a couple of days.
+In most cases the stiffness doesn’t last longer than a couple of days.
 The stiffness felt the next day(s) is similar to that of post-workout stiffness.
+After a day or two of feeling stiff, the client should experience a degree of relief from their muscle tension and feel more loose and less tight than before the treatment.

 Less common can be feelings of nausea or light-headedness immediately after the sessions which last for usually only minutes at most.